freeslugs/advanced-js-talk/README.md

 }
 ```

 Ok.
-So how does this differ from asynchronous functions?
+So how do asynchronous functions differ from synchronous ones?

 <a id="async"></a>
 ## 1.2 Asynchronous Functions & Callbacks

-Well, it’s key to understand how javascript executes code.
+It’s key to understand how javascript executes code.
 Let’s take a look at our first example.
 Line numbers have been added.

 ```javascript
 1. 	for(var i = 0; i < 5; i++) {